oroinc/documentation/cookbook/how_to_create_and_customize_application_menu.rst

     You can use ``php app/console cache:clear`` command with parameters ``--env=prod`` or ``--env=dev``.

-Here you can see your new menu items in the default Oro Platform menu:
+Here you can see your new menu items in the default OroPlatform menu:

 .. image:: ./img/how_to_create_and_customize_application_menu/add_item_to_default_nav.png